stacklane/docs/🗄/Article/models/fields.md

 order: hierarchy
 ```

-Provisioned size: 50 bytes.

 # SVG Icon {#svg-icon}

 `svg-icon` is a purpose specific field for holding a web-safe, square SVG icon.
 Typically these values are generated from the `Identicon`
 [utility](/🗄/Article/scripting/helpers.md#utilities).
 This field is highly constrained to valid and safe SVG.
-No scripting or inline styles are allowed.\
+No scripting or inline styles are allowed.
-Maximum and provisioned size: 2000 bytes.
+Maximum size: 2000 bytes.

 ## Example Definition